I really didn’t think my life was that interesting, but hey, I’ll play along. I’m glad you’re digging in deeper. Read on…

 I started out a community college and studied radio broadcasting.
 I quickly discovered that I had a voice for radio and worked at a variety of radio and TV stations.
 I continued my education to get a Bachelor’s and a Master’s degree from Washington State University.

-I married my daughter’s mom in 1999.
+I married in 1999.
 It only took a few years to realize that the marriage was bound to end.
 She struggled with extreme depression, anxiety, and obsessive-compulsive disorder.
 When Annie was born in 2005, she was unable to care for her.
 I had to make some hard choices.
 Now I’m a single dad.

 Sometimes We Wind Up Right Back Where We Started